Seine river pollution delays Olympic training as water testing continues

 World Triathlon, the governing body for the sport, sets guidelines for safe inland water quality to protect athletes.
 Asked what would happen if Monday's tests continued to show levels of E. coli above those safe thresholds, Estanguet said the swimming stage of the triathlon could simply be dropped.

-"Then it would be a biathlon," he said, although that is not officially an Olympic sport.
+"Then it would be a biathlon," he said, although that is not officially a Summer Olympics sport.

 If the problems linger in the water, it would also leave a very slim time margin for Paris Games officials to postpone the 10-kilometer swimming marathons, slated to take place Aug.
 8 and 9, just ahead of the closing ceremony on Aug.
 11.